ndwinton/tap-setup-scripts/README.md

-# This is work in progress on Beta 3, build 7

 ## Setting up Tanzu Application Platform on a local machine

 These are scripts I've used to set up beta versions of